Events + Services

 Whether you are in the process of choosing a major or in need of a resume, there are a variety of ways to help you get started utilizing our career counseling staff and resources.

 We work with all undergraduate students and alumni of undergraduate programs, from your first year when you might be thinking about how majors connect to careers, all the way through senior year and beyond.
 Hiatt offers free career services for life so no matter where you are after Brandeis, we are here to help you explore new opportunities.
 New to Hiatt?
 Get started with a "Welcome to Hiatt" appointment to learn more about us.
-Alumni can contact our front desk 781-736-3618 to schedule an appointment.
+Alumni can contact our front desk 781-736-3618 to schedule an appointment and access additional web resources on our alumni website.

 Please note to best serve students and alumni, we offer 1 appointment per week and encourage meeting with the same counselor to develop a relationship and maintain consistency.